mirglindin-72l/mysteria5/README.md

 the package.sh script can be used to package only necessary things.

-since it uses critcl, aforementioned libraries have to be installed for it to work under MacOS or Linux. an I2P router has to be running with SAM enabled.
+aforementioned libraries have to be installed for it to work under MacOS or Linux. an I2P router has to be running with SAM enabled.

-for Windows, if you don't use critcl cache blobs from the repo, a compiler has to be installed and in path to build new critcl cache dlls. similarly to that dll blobs of used libraries from the repo can be replaced with ones locally built, but that's not described here.
+for Windows, dll blobs of used libraries from the repo can be replaced with ones locally built, but that's not described here.

 ## using it